Board of Directors

 Mr. Marcus Jones is President of Legacy City Group a Design Build Real Estate Development Firm & MJ Construction Service; a Detroit Based Commercial / Residential Construction firm, that specializes in green building, carpentry, and structural steel.
 Jones is also very active in the Detroit Workforce Development Community, being a founding member and former President of the Detroit Training Center and Construction Instructor for SER Metro Detroit's Construction Pre-apprenticeship Program.
 He works with the local organizations to help train and recruit local residents for the skilled trade industries.
 Most recently, Jones opened the Detroit Pizza Bar restaurant located in Detroit's Live(6) Neighborhood.
 He's using the development as a way to spark economic redevelopment in a traditionally underserved community here in Detroit.
 Jones is passionate about sustainability, economic development, and in creating jobs for minority residents.

-Riyaz Kanji, Immediate Past President
+Riyaz Kanji, Past President

 Mr. Kanji is a partner in Kanji & Katzen, PLLC, a law firm with offices in Seattle and Ann Arbor that represents Indian nations and tribes across the country on a wide variety of issues including sovereignty and governance, treaty fishing and hunting rights, Indian gaming, and environmental protection.